 Mental Health First Aid is the help in a mental health crisis, until appropriate professional treatment is received or the crisis resolves.

 Led by a skilled Aboriginal trainer, this specialist course is ideal for anyone working with Aboriginal communities.
-Integrating a cultural perspective, it explores Aboriginal social and emotional wellbeing, mental health problems in indigenous communities and particular strategies for working ATSI people.
+Integrating a cultural perspective, it explores Aboriginal social and emotional wellbeing, mental health problems in indigenous communities and particular strategies for working Aboriginal and Torres Strait Islander adults.

-Participants who successfully pass the post-course test will be accredited as an ATSI Mental Health First Aider for three years, before a half day refresher is required.
+Participants who successfully pass the post-course test will be accredited as an Aboriginal and Torres Strait Islander Mental Health First Aider for three years, before a half-day refresher is required.